Become member

 In addition to the benefits mentioned above, ERA serves as a forum for creating relations and relationships among its member organizations.
 This aspect plays a vital role in fostering a sense of community and collaboration within the walking community.
 Here are some ways in which ERA facilitates and highlights this aspect:

-2. Collaboration and Knowledge Sharing: Through ERA, member organizations have the chance to collaborate and share their knowledge and expertise.
+2. Collaboration and knowledge sharing: Through ERA, member organizations have the chance to collaborate and share their knowledge and expertise.
 By participating in ERA’s events and activities, organizations can learn from one another, exchange ideas, and explore possibilities for joint initiatives.
 This collaboration strengthens the relationships between member organizations and encourages a supportive and cooperative environment.

-3. International Exchange: ERA comprises walking organizations from over 30 European countries.
+3. International exchange: ERA comprises walking organizations from over 30 European countries.
 This diversity provides an excellent opportunity for member organizations to engage in international exchanges.
 By interacting with organizations from different countries, members can gain insights into different walking cultures, practices, and approaches.
 This exposure helps broaden their perspectives and enrich their own organizational activities.

-4. Sense of Community: Being part of ERA creates a sense of belonging and community among member organizations.
+4. Sense of community: Being part of ERA creates a sense of belonging and community among member organizations.
 They are part of a larger collective dedicated to promoting walking, protecting nature, and fostering mutual understanding.
 This shared purpose and connection contribute to a strong bond and a sense of solidarity among members.

-5. Advocacy and Representation: ERA represents the interests of its member organizations in international organizations such as the European Union and the Council of Europe.
+5. Advocacy and representation: ERA represents the interests of its member organizations in international organizations such as the European Union and the Council of Europe.
 This collective representation gives member organizations a unified voice and a platform to advocate for their concerns and priorities at a broader level.
 It reinforces the relationships between member organizations by working together towards common goals and shared interests.

-6. Relationship Building Beyond Borders: ERA’s mission emphasizes cross-border cooperation and respecting the values and expertise of member organizations.
+6. Relationship building beyond borders: ERA’s mission emphasizes cross-border cooperation and respecting the values and expertise of member organizations.
 By actively promoting cross-border initiatives and fostering collaboration, ERA helps build relationships that transcend national boundaries.
 This aspect encourages member organizations to forge connections with organizations from different countries and work together on international projects, strengthening their ties and promoting intercultural understanding.

 In summary, ERA’s role as a forum for creating relations and relationships among its member organizations is a crucial aspect of the benefits it offers.
 By providing networking opportunities, facilitating collaboration and knowledge sharing, fostering a sense of community, and encouraging international exchange, ERA enhances the bonds between member organizations and promotes a supportive and interconnected walking community across Europe.

-Organisations can become member of ERA.
+Organisations can become members of ERA.

 There are different categories of memberships: